Radeon R100 series: Architecture

 The first-generation Radeon GPU was launched in 2000, and was initially code-named Rage 6 (later R100), as the successor to ATI's aging Rage 128 Pro which was unable to compete with the GeForce 256.
 The card also had been described as Radeon 256 in the months leading up to its launch, possibly to draw comparisons with the competing Nvidia card, although the moniker was dropped with the launch of the final product.

-The R100 was built on a 180 nm semiconductor manufacturing process.
+The R100 was built on a 180 nm semiconductor manufacturing process from TSMC.
 Like the GeForce, the Radeon R100 featured a hardware transform and lighting (T&L) engine to perform geometry calculations, freeing up the host computer's CPU.
 In 3D rendering the processor can write 2 pixels to the framebuffer and sample 3 texture maps per pixel per clock.
 This is commonly referred to as a 2×3 configuration, or a dual-pipeline design with 3 TMUs per pipe.
 As for Radeon's competitors, the GeForce 256 is 4×1, GeForce2 GTS is 4×2 and 3dfx Voodoo 5 5500 is a 2×1+2×1 SLI design.
 Unfortunately, the third texture unit did not get much use in games during the card's lifetime because software was not frequently performing more than dual texturing.

 In terms of rendering, its "Pixel Tapestry" architecture allowed for Environment Mapped Bump Mapping (EMBM) and Dot Product (Dot3) Bump Mapping support, offering the most complete Bump Mapping support at the time along with the older Emboss method.
 Radeon also introduced a new memory bandwidth optimization and overdraw reduction technology called HyperZ.
 It basically improves the overall efficiency of the 3D rendering processes.
 Consisting of 3 different functions, it allows the Radeon to perform very competitively compared to competing designs with higher fillrates and bandwidth on paper.

 ATI produced a real-time demo for their new card, to showcase its new features.
 The Radeon's Ark demo presents a science-fiction environment with heavy use of features such as multiple texture layers for image effects and detail.
 Among the effects are environment-mapped bump mapping, detail textures, glass reflections, mirrors, realistic water simulation, light maps, texture compression, planar reflective surfaces, and portal-based visibility.

 In terms of performance, Radeon scores lower than the GeForce2 in most benchmarks, even with HyperZ activated.
 The performance difference was especially noticeable in 16-bit color, where both the GeForce2 GTS and Voodoo 5 5500 were far ahead.
 However, the Radeon could close the gap and occasionally outperform its fastest competitor, the GeForce2 GTS, in 32-bit color.

 Aside from the new 3D hardware, Radeon also introduced per-pixel video-deinterlacing to ATI's HDTV-capable MPEG-2 engine.